tomswift98/tex/main.md

 OR

-  *a broad generalization of ISO 5167\...
+  *a broad generalization of ISO 5167... \
-  \...with applications to petroleum refining*
+  ...with applications to petroleum refining*

 ## Forward